KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Management/Version-Management/Implementation-Guide-Versioning-and-Sequences.page.md

 - The first number is the major version starts at 1
 - The second number is incremented for every development release
-- The third number can also be incremented for patch a development but will not be used very often.
+- The third number can also be incremented for patch a development

 The version number will formally be agreed for each release by the NHSE Development Team.